akullpp/awesome-java/README.md

 - [Modern Java - A Guide to Java 8](https://github.com/winterbe/java8-tutorial) - Popular Java 8 guide.
 - [Modernizer](https://github.com/andrewgaul/modernizer-maven-plugin) - Detect uses of legacy Java APIs.
 - [Multi-OS Engine](https://multi-os-engine.org) - An open-source, cross-platform engine to develop native mobile (iOS, Android, etc.) apps.
+- [OctoLinker](https://github.com/OctoLinker/browser-extension) - Browser extension which allows to navigate through code on GitHub more efficiently.
 - [OpenRefine](http://openrefine.org) - Tool for working with messy data: cleaning, transforming, extending it with web services and linking it to databases.
 - [PipelinR](https://github.com/sizovs/pipelinr) – Small utility library for using handlers and commands with pipelines.
 - [Polyglot for Maven](https://github.com/takari/polyglot-maven) - Extensions for Maven 3.3.1+ that allows writing the POM model in dialects other than XML.